 - The MSPCS Admissions Committee will evaluate each applicant holistically based on his/her academic record, test scores, personal qualities and personal goals.
-During the application review, applicants may be contacted for a phone interview with a member of the MSPCS Program Admissions Committee.
+During the application review, applicants may be contacted for a phone interview with a member of the Admissions Committee.

-- Accepted applicants are required to submit a $50 non-refundable deposit to hold their spot in the program.
-The fee will be applied to their tuition upon enrollment.
-If an applicant submits a deposit, then decides not to enroll in the fall, the deposit will be forfeited to MUSM.
+- Accepted applicants are required to submit a $50 non-refundable deposit to Mercer University School of Medicine to hold their spot in the program.
+The fee will be applied to tuition upon enrollment.
+If an applicant submits a deposit and decides not to enroll in the fall, the deposit will be forfeited.
 All deposits must be submitted according to the deadline stated in the applicant’s acceptance email.